DebugCodeholic/DebugCodeholic/README.md

 - 👋 Hi, I’m Raven
--
 - 👀 I’m interested in learning how to code, i am a beginner trying to change the world
--
 - 🌱 I’m currently learning the steps to code and hoping to grow with it

-- 💞️ I’m looking to collaborate on not sure what yet really
--
-- 📫 How to reach me at
+- 📫 reach me at

  email   - ravenmccloud@gmail.com pls do reach me out :)
  discord - abecd#2110